Unlocking Private Sector Involvement in The Green Climate Fund Projects in South Africa: Building an Adaptation Project Pipeline

 Global Climate Finance Landscape and Domestic Links:

 “There is a lot of money out there, but no one is able to access that money.
-The question is why aren’t you able to access that money?” ~ Zaheer Fakir (Chief Director-International Relations & Governance at the Department of Environment, Forestry and Fisheries (DEFF)
+The question is why aren’t you able to access that money?” ~ Zaheer Fakir (Chief Director-International Relations & Governance at the Department of Forestry, Fisheries and the Environment (DFFE)

-Zaheer Fakir (DEFF) explains why attracting international climate funds requires transformational and game-changing local projects and why this is particularly important for the private sector, who have the advantage of being able to implement or to invest in a range of adaptation specific initiatives, often at their fingertips.
+Zaheer Fakir (DFFE) explains why attracting international climate funds requires transformational and game-changing local projects and why this is particularly important for the private sector, who have the advantage of being able to implement or to invest in a range of adaptation specific initiatives, often at their fingertips..

 Bridging the Adaptation Finance Gap (Panel Discussion):